wp-plugins/demomentsomtres-restaurant/readme.txt

 == Changelog ==

-= 1.2 =
+= 1.3 =
-* Dishlist template added in administration and tinymce button
+* demomentsomtres-restaurant-dish-list shortcode parameters added to include empty message and empty html link and title prefix and title postfix.
+* Editor button to copy menu template.
+* Customized message when menu is expired.

 = 1.1.0 =